2 pilots killed when jet collides with fire truck at New York's LaGuardia Airport

 President Donald Trump called it a “terrible” situation.
 “They made a mistake,” he told reporters.
 Canadian Prime Minister Mark Carney said in a statement the accident was “deeply saddening.”

-The fire truck was traveling across the runway to respond to a separate incident aboard a United Airlines flight, whose pilot had reported “an issue with odor,” said Garcia, who deferred additional questions about the sequence of events to the NTSB.
+The fire truck was traveling across the runway to respond to a separate incident aboard a United Airlines flight, whose pilot had reported “an issue with odor,” said Garcia.

 Two Port Authority employees in the fire truck suffered injuries that were not believed to be life-threatening, Garcia said.